ironbar/prompt_recovery/docs/modeling/Iteration_01_biggest_model.md

 It is possible to make submissions using Mixtral.
 It is the biggest and most capable model that can be used for this challenge.

+I could use an input size up to 7200 tokens, which is around 400 lines or 4700 words.
+That seems a lot of room to play with prompt engineering a few shot prompting.

 ## Next steps

 ## TODO